-For the years ended December 31, 2016 and 2015, one related party customer accounted for 78% and 76% of the Company's revenue, respectively.
-For the year ended December 31, 2014, three customers accounted for 51% of the Company's revenue.
+For the years ended December 31, 2017, 2016 and 2015, one related party customer accounted for 82%, 78%, and 76% of the Company's revenue, respectively.

 Recent Accounting Pronouncements

 In January 2017, the Financial Accounting Standards Board ("FASB") issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment ("ASU 2017-04"), a standard which simplifies the accounting for goodwill impairment.
 The guidance removes Step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
 Goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 The revised guidance will be applied prospectively, and is effective for the Company's annual goodwill impairment tests in fiscal years beginning after December 15, 2020.
 Early adoption is permitted for goodwill impairment tests performed on testing dates after January 1, 2017.
 The Company is currently evaluating the effect that ASU 2017-04 will have on its consolidated and combined financial statements and related disclosures.